While remote work is not a new concept to everyone, the COVID-19 pandemic forced its acceleration globally.

 As remote work continues to be the “new normal” in most businesses, several trends continue to arise that prove the different sides of it.

-It’s natural for businesses to still get conflicted about when and where they can start remote working, even in the new normal.
-For starters, here are notable remote work statistics in 2023 that can help form their decisions.
+It’s natural for businesses to get still conflicted about when and where to start remote working, even in the new normal.
+For starters, here are key remote work statistics in 2023 that can help form their decisions.

 General remote work